 The GX8 is slightly bigger than other mirrorless cameras such as the GX7, the Sony Alpha 6000 series, or the Olympus PEN series (by about 1 cm or 1/3 of an inch in width and height).

-While it’s a little stockier, its size gives it a nice grip even for larger hands, and affords more space for manual controls and customisable function buttons.
+But while it’s just a little stubby, its size gives it a nice grip even for larger hands, and affords more space for manual controls and customisable function buttons.
 None of the buttons feel fiddly nor are they lumped too closely together, making it feel like… well, an SLR.

 I love the manual control for exposure compensation, which I end up using all the time.
 It lets you increase or decrease exposure in a snap without having to go into a menu.